tepi/FilteringTable/README.md

 * Provides integration of PagedTable add-on with the filter bar
 * Provides integration of TreeTable with the filter bar

-**NOTE: The V6 version of FT requires Vaadin 6.8.7 or later, starting from FT version 0.8.4.**

-**NOTE: The V7 version of FT requires Vaadin 7.0.1 or later, starting from FT version 0.8.4.v7.**

-**NOTE: The V7 version of FT requires Vaadin 7.1.0 or later, starting from FT version 0.9.0.v7.**

-**NOTE: The V7 version of FT requires Vaadin 7.2.0 or later, starting from FT version 0.9.9.v7.**

-**NOTE: The V7 version of FT requires Vaadin 7.3.0 or later, starting from FT version 0.9.11.v7.**

-**NOTE: The V7 version of FT requires Vaadin 7.6.0 or later, starting from FT version 0.9.14.v7.**

-**NOTE: The V8 version of FT requires Vaadin 8.0.0 or later and it uses the Vaadin 7 compatibility packages.**

-##Please always use the latest version of FilteringTable add-on.
+## Please always use the latest version of FilteringTable add-on.
 Bugfixes will only be done for the latest versions of each branch, and the Vaadin 8 version has priority.
+The Vaadin 6 version will no longer receive any fixes.

 A big thanks goes to the numerous contributors providing ideas, bug fixes and new features for FilteringTable.

 License
 =======

-Copyright 2012 - 2017 Teppo Kurki / Vaadin Ltd.
+Copyright 2012 - 2019 Teppo Kurki / Vaadin Ltd.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.